Cat Vomiting Treatment

 Each fall under the term gastroenteritis, meaning an upset or inflamed stomach and intestines.
 Same as with people, diarrhea and vomiting can be caused by various underlying problems, ranging from minor to serious or even life-threatening.

 Gastroenteritis is a diagnosis of exclusion, which means that your veterinarian needs to eliminate or rule out other possible causes.
-The first step toward finding the cause of the vomiting, diarrhea, and lethargy is a good medical history.
+The first step toward finding the cause of vomiting, diarrhea, and lethargy is a good medical history.

 Some key information in your cat’s medical history includes: